About Bioidentical Hormones

 Will you be my doctor?

-It’s encouraged that you to continue your usual visits with your primary care doctor and your current OB/GYN.
+It’s encouraged that you continue your usual visits with your primary care doctor and your current OB/GYN.
 Our practitioner is happy to communicate with your current physician.

 How do I become a new patient and what can I expect?